-One of the most important decisions eCommerce sellers need to make is whether to handle order management logistics by themselves or to delegate this work to a fulfillment service provider (3PL).
+One of the most important decisions eCommerce sellers need to make is whether to handle order management logistics by themselves or to delegate this work to a 3PL provider, also known as a fulfillment service.
 Whether you are new to online selling operations or you simply like to keep your work space down to a desk, a chair and a laptop, it is recommended to use third-party logistics services.
 It offers numerous advantages including cost savings and prompt shipping, and ensures higher customer satisfaction.

 One of the challenges eCommerce owners face when choosing among all the available fulfillment centers is the services offered and all the associated costs.
 Language differences, fulfillment provider specialization, and the general business culture can all be the reasons why the end of the month invoice for fulfillment services is higher than the originally budgeted amount.
 That is why it is important to ask the 3PL service providers about every cost associated with the operations ahead of time and before signing a binding service agreement.
 We at HappyParcel place importance on our clients making informed decision.
 Therefore we don’t leave out any information when sending commercial proposals.